MarzDell/travel-website/README.md

 <h3> Deployment</h3>

-website was created in Cloud 9 IDE, GIT directory was used for version control and then uploaded to GITHUB using Ubuntu / Bash script.
+The Website was created in Cloud 9 IDE, GIT directory was used for version control and then uploaded to GITHUB using Ubuntu / Bash script.
 Website can be found at:
 https://marzdell.github.io/travel-website/